 - Avoid discharging the laptop completely after charging it.
 The best practice is to try to keep the battery percentage between 40 to 80 percent.
 This is especially true for older laptop batteries.

-- Make sure that your laptop doesn’t overheat and the cooling fan is fully operational.
+- Make sure that your laptop doesn’t overheat, and that the cooling fan is fully operational.
 The battery of your laptop is unlikely to overcharge and harm itself because of excessive charging.
 It has been designed to bypass the charging energy.

 - Batteries that are charged to full 100% have only 300-500 discharge cycles.
 Those that are charged up to 80% get nearly quadruple the number of recharging cycles.